apache/arrow/r/tests/testthat/_snaps/RecordBatch.md

 # RecordBatch supports cbind

-    Non-scalar inputs must have an equal number of rows. ..1 has 10, ..2 has 2
+    Non-scalar inputs must have an equal number of rows. i ..1 has 10, ..2 has 2